-While individual fields in Arnesby are not claimed to be of international importance (see above), the surviving well-preserved group is still important in its own right as a coherent, relatively complete record of England’s historic landscape and social history and is valued by the local community.
+While individual fields in Saddington are not claimed to be of international importance (see above), the surviving well-preserved group is still important in its own right as a coherent, relatively complete record of England’s historic landscape and social history and is valued by the local community.
 Any further, avoidable, loss would be irreversibly detrimental.
 Historic England proposes treating all surviving ridge and furrow as a non-designated heritage asset, and this is the approach taken in this Plan.

 POLICY ENV 7: RIDGE AND FURROW – The areas of ridge and furrow earthworks mapped above (Figure 13) are non-designated heritage assets.